cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 #### Streaming service

 We will introduce a new `StreamingService` interface for exposing `WriteListener` data streams to external consumers.
 In addition to streaming state changes as `StoreKVPair`s, the interface satisfies an `ABCIListener` interface that plugs into the BaseApp and relays ABCI requests and responses so that the service can group the state changes with the ABCI requests that affected them and the ABCI responses they affected.
+The `ABCIListener` interface also exposes a `ListenSuccess` method which is (optionally) used by the `BaseApp` to await positive acknowledgement of message receipt from the `StreamingService`.

 ```go
 // ABCIListener interface used to hook into the ABCI message processing of the BaseApp